emilis/mpc/README.md

     >  require("mpc").parseDir( process.cwd() );
     ```

-    You should see and Array of component objects similar to this:
+    You should see an Array of component objects similar to this:

     ```javascript
     [ { name: '/home/emilis/work/mpc/examples/dir/zeta',